shaijutech82/my-com-repo/README.md

-# Bayzat Backend Coding Excercise
+# mycompany Backend Coding Excercise

 Welcome!
 In this excercise, you are asked to develop a simple RESTful service.